-Antelope Valley Hospital Community Hospital of the Monterey Peninsula Eisenhower Medical Center Henry Mayo Newhall Hospital John Muir Medical Center - Concord Campus Loma Linda University Medical Center MarinHealth Medical Center Comments / Strategic News Infrastructure Modernization: Antelope Valley Hospital began a \$400 million project in 2021 to build a new facility with 350 beds, updating their infrastructure to current seismic standards and replacing a building from the 1950s.
-Note [1] Strong financial performance.
+Antelope Valley Hospital Community Hospital of the Monterey Peninsula Eisenhower Medical Center Henry Mayo Newhall Hospital John Muir Medical Center - Concord Campus Loma Linda University Medical Center MarinHealth Medical Center Comments / Strategic News A () () () () () () () () () (Strong financial performance.
 Debt forgiveness initiative: In 2023, Montage Health initiated a \$40 million debt forgiveness program, alleviating over for 29,000 patient accounts.
 Note [2] Campus Expansion: Plans for Eisenhower Health's main campus in Rancho Mirage to expand were recently approved, including a new memory care and childcare center.
 Part of a \$256 million capital campaign initiated by the hospital in 2021, construction is set to start in early 2024.
-Expanding Specialized Care Partnerships (Ongoing): The hospital is collaborating with Keck Medicine of USC to enhance local specialized medical services, adding onsite radiation oncology, advanced orthopedic, and colorectal care, reducing the need for long-distance travel.
-John Muir - Walnut Creek hospital is not included in the peer group due it its size exceeding the 500-bed threshold.
+Note [3] Expanding Specialized Care Partnerships (Ongoing): The hospital is collaborating with Keck Medicine of USC to enhance local specialized medical services, adding on- site radiation oncology, advanced orthopedic, and colorectal care, reducing the need for long-distance travel.
+Note [4] John Muir - Walnut Creek hospital is not included in the peer group due it its size exceeding the 500-bed threshold.
 New Cancer Care Facility: Announced in September 2023.
 Note [5] Recognition by U.S. News & World Report: The Medical Center was named the No. 1 hospital in the Riverside and San Bernardino metro area for the year 2022-2023, and ranked 12th in California.
 Very high acute occupancy rate (96.1% in 2022) Note [6]

-Palomar Health Downtown Campus Palomar Medical Center Poway Pomona Valley Hospital Medical Center Riverside University Health System - Medical Center Santa Barbara Cottage Hospital Tri-City Medical Center • Zuckerberg San Francisco General Hospital & Trauma Center Comments / Strategic News center - \$44MM i capacity.
-Note [8] - Palomar Medica rebranded from F - In financial diffict Il Center Poway Comerado Hospital.
-Ilty due to high ortages, and strategic ompetitive e [8.1] I third party Recognition for Quality Care: The hospital has been named among the Best Regional Hospitals in Los Angeles by U.S. News & World Report for 2023-24, placing it within the top 12% of hospitals in the nation.
-Note [9] Formerly known as Riverside County Regional Medical Center.
+Comments center - \$44MM investment to expand Care: The hospital has been named among the Riverside County Regional Restrictions: In Formation: Tri-City Medical (2024): Under new CEO, restructured its executive Recently unveiled a modernized rehabilitation omar Medical enter Poway Pomona Valley Hospital Medical Center Riverside University Health System - Medical Center Santa Barbara Cottage Hospital Tri-City Medical Center Zuckerberg San Francisco General Hospital & Trauma Center Page 188 of 388 / Strategic center - \$44MM investm capacity.
+Note [8] - Palomar Medical Center rebranded from Pomera In financial difficulty due leverage, cash shortages challenges with competir environment.
+Note [8.1] Recently engaged third p management for the org ment to expand er Poway ado Hospital. e to high es, and strategic titive] party Care: The hospital has been named among the Best Regional Hospitals in Los Angeles by U.S. News & World Report for 2023-24, placing it within the top 12% of hospitals in the nation.
+Riverside County Regional Medical Center.
 In 2016 it went through a County- funded turnaround which is reported to have had success.
 Note [10][11] In 2020, completed a 200,000-square-foot outpatient center.
-Note [12] Pediatric ICU Restrictions: In September 2023, the hospital's Pediatric ICU faced restrictions due to 49 deficiencies found by the California Department of Health Care Services.
-Note [13] Strategic Partnership Formation: Tri-City Medical Center announced their intention to enhance its service delivery by partnering with UC San Diego Health.
+Note [12] Restrictions: In September 2023, the hospital's Pediatric ICU faced restrictions due to 49 deficiencies found by the California Department of Health Care Services.
+Note [13] Formation: Tri-City Medical Center announced their intention to enhance its service delivery by partnering with UC San Diego Health.
 The collaboration specifically aims to re-establish labor and delivery services to elevate its women's health care capabilities.
-Note [14] USC Arcadia Hospital Revamp (2024): Under new CEO, restructured its executive team to enhance health service delivery.
-Note [15] New Rehabilitation Center: Recently unveiled a modernized rehabilitation center to accommodate a 30% increase in patient capacity.
-Note [16] 0 - 1 207
+(2024): Under new CEO, restructured its executive team to enhance health service delivery. modernized rehabilitation center to accommodate a 30% increase in patient capacity.

-\Comments are provided to offer some insight into activity at peer hospitals however Gibbins Advisors has not studied these hospitals in depth and may not have collated the most significant updates into this summary.
+Comments are provided to offer some insight into activity at peer hospitals however Gibbins Advisors has not studied these hospitals in depth and may not have collated the most significant updates into this summary.